Village Vet Animal Clinic Pet Care

 • Nuts, seeds, beans

-• Sweets – cookies, cakes, breads
+• Sweets such as cookies, cakes, breads

 • Food mixes with added sugars and fats